ucsb-cs148/w25/_lab/lab06.md

   ```
   &nbsp;

-- Experiment Outcome Documentation (this part only is due **EOD Tue, 02/25**!)
+- Experiment Outcome Documentation (**this part only** is due **EOD Tue, 02/25**!)

-  The team gets 10 lab points (see above) for documenting the experiment in `team/retrospectives/RETRO_0?.md`.
-Describe the experiment/change soon after your retro, and fill in the outcome and decision for the future when you have the results (insights) from the experiment:
+  The team gets 10 lab points for documenting the experiment in `team/retrospectives/RETRO_0?.md`.
+Describe the experiment/change right after your retro (but definitely by the Friday 02/21 lab deadline) and fill in the outcome and decision when you have the results (insights) from the experiment (by Tue, 02/25 the latest):
   ```
   ## Experiment/Change